3.1 Anti-Discrimination, Anti-Harassment, and Title IX Policy

-Within five days of reaching a conclusion, the ad hoc committee will, via U.S. Postal Service, mail its findings in writing to the student bringing the grievance, the respondent(s), the Dean, and to the appropriate institutional individual(s) who shall implement the actions, if any, recommended by the ad hoc committee within 30 days after the committee’s decision was postmarked.
+Within five days of reaching a conclusion, the ad hoc committee will, via email and/or U.S. Postal Service, send its findings to the student bringing the grievance, the respondent(s), the Dean, and to the appropriate institutional individual(s) who shall implement the actions, if any, recommended by the ad hoc committee within 30 days after the committee’s decision was postmarked.

 - Appeal Process

 Within 10 business days after the committee’s decision is mailed, a student who is not satisfied with the decision of the committee may seek further review by emailing, mailing or delivering the written notice of appeal, together with the committee’s written decision, to the Dean.
 Written notice of appeal must be signed and dated by the student and provide a brief statement of the grounds for appeal, which should contain a list of alleged errors in the decision or decision-making process and indicate what remedy is requested.
 Appeals emailed, mailed, or delivered more than ten business days after the committee’s decision was communicated, will not be considered.

 The Dean’s action will be limited to a review of the basis for the committee’s decision; they will render a decision based on review of the grievance record and the written notice of appeal.
 There is no right to a hearing or oral presentation in appeals.
 The Dean may delegate another administrator to act on their behalf.